samanthalaine/reversing-strings/README.md

 Output: "ybabtac"
 ```

-**Do not call any type of built-in reverse method!**

-Please solve the problem using iteration.

 Use the language of your choosing.
 We've included starter files for some
 languages where you can pseudocode, explain your solution and code.